vpsfreecz/vpsadminos/docs/networking/veth-routed.md

 However, routing *from* the container is more complicated.
 The container's default route has to be routed via the host's IP address.
-For this purpose, *osctld* creates a dummy interface on the host and adds one IPv4 and one IPv6 address.
-All container default routes are then routed via these addresses.
+For this purpose, *osctld* creates a dummy interface on the host and adds one IPv4 address through which all IPv4 traffic is routed.
+IPv6 traffic is routed through link-local addresses assigned to veth interfaces on the host.

 ```
 # Host